FedML-AI/doc.fedml.ai/docs/launch/on-prem/install.md

 Your FedML Edge ID is 201610, unique device ID is 0xffdc89fad658@Linux.Edge.Device
 ```

-Head back to the `Compute / My Servers` page on platform and verify that the devices are bounded to the TensorOpera® AI Platform:
+Head back to the `GPU Cloud / GPU Hub / My Servers` page on platform and verify that the devices are bounded to the TensorOpera® AI Platform:

 ![OnPremDevicesBind.png](static/image/binded_servers.png)

 ## 2: Create a cluster of your servers bounded to the TensorOpera® AI Platform:

-Navigate to the `Compute / Create Clusters` page and create a cluster of your servers:
+Navigate to the `Model Training / Cluster / Create Cluster` page and create a cluster of your servers:

 ![OnPremCluster.png](static/image/create_cluster.png)

-All your created clusters will be listed on the `Compute / My Clusters` page:
+All your created clusters will be listed on the `Model Training / Cluster` page:

 ![OnPremClusterList.png](static/image/my_clusters.png)